tomkerkhove/containo-deprecated/README.md

 1. Create a new docker network - `docker network create api-ecosystem`
 2. Install [Kong](https://getkong.org/install/docker) that is using Cassandra or PostgreSQL as a data store. ([Docker image](https://store.docker.com/images/kong))
-3. Optionally, install [Konga](https://github.com/pantsel/konga#production-docker-image), which is a 3rd party tool, that gives you a Management UI. ([Docker image](https://store.docker.com/community/images/pantsel/konga))
-4. Deploy the containo API via Docker Compose in `src/docker-compose.yml`
+3. Deploy the containo API via Docker Compose in `src/docker-compose.yml`
-5. Create an API in Kong
+4. Create an API in Kong
 ```
 curl -i -X POST \
   --url http://localhost:8001/apis/ \